arevindh/pihole-speedtest/README.md

 </details>

 <details>
-<summary><strong>Docker</strong></summary>
+<summary><strong>Docker Compose</strong></summary>

-When a new version of the Mod is released for the same Pi-hole version, you can update the Mod with the button in settings.
-If the Mod was updated for a new Pi-hole version, you'll need to rebuild the image without cache, for example:
+You can use the button or the shell, or rebuild the image without cache, for example:

 ```bash
 docker compose down; docker compose build --no-cache; docker compose up -d